Chris’s yoga journey began in Melbourne 28 years ago when she went along to an Iyengar yoga class.

 Jade began yoga in 2008 .
 Her my main motivation was to improve her physical health.
 Jade recalls being sporadic in her engagement with yoga.
 Outside of attending one beginner yoga class each week she often didn’t make the best choices to align with her value of physical health.
 But despite being sporadic in the early years , she kept being drawn back to yoga.Slowly Yoga crept up on her and she found that what kept her in yoga was how it made her feel – grounded and clearer.
 “Slowly over time it has shown me how to live a healthier life, both physically and mentally, and taught me to make better choices.
 Choices that are more aligned with my values and choices that make me happier.”Jades professional career has focused on health and the body, with an emphasis on neurological disorders.
 Jade has always been fascinated by the complexity of the human body.When asked to reflect on her yoga journey Jade said “Over time the Asana’s have taught me an incredible amount of knowledge about the body and its systems and how they interact.I have found Yoga to be an incredibly holistic approach to caring for my health as it understands the many layers of the body and mind and teaches them to get along.”
-Jade teaches Beginner, and Transition to Intermediate level students.
+Jade teaches Slow Yoga and Intermediate level students.

 Belinda Hoult (Belinda H)